samarakoon-ryan/Grovers-Algorithm/README.md

 ## Implementation

 I've implemented an example using 2 qubits searching for |11> using Qiskit in an iPython notebook.
 A more thorough explanation of the algorithm is commented in the notebook `implementation.ipynb`.
-After implementation and experiment is ran with a simulator and a real device.
+After implementation experiments are ran with a simulator on Qiskit and a real device via IBMQ.